csantanapr/openshift-bootcamp/Labs/Lab-Extra01-Deploying-OpenShift/creating-openshift-installation.md

-# set the cluster name
+# Installation Commands to Install OpenShift on VMWare

+This lab will focus on the commands required to install the OpenShift platform on VMWare infrastructure.
+As mentioned in the lectures, this is purely for informational purposes and will not work in the current environment.

-#make new install directory
+Make new install directory and change to it
 ```
 mkdir ocp-install
 cd ocp-install
 ```

-#create a new ssh key
+Create a new ssh key for the installation
 ```
 $ ssh-keygen -t rsa -b 4096 -N '' -f ocp_rsa
 Generating public/private rsa key pair.